nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 ### To the main thing

-I was itching to create draggable posts on my blog page, like on Anon.
-I took hours to come up with this one (apparently with only marginal experience in editing Jekyll and Tumblr themes, this is what you get).
+Thankfully today, my creative tap flows.
+What I did first was to modify the code for draggable navbar to make multiple elements draggable.
+It didn't work.

-The saviour yet again: [an answer on Stackoverfow](https://stackoverflow.com/a/63857834/22305530) to the same question I had.
+Stackoverflow to the rescue.
+I found an [answer](https://stackoverflow.com/a/63857834/22305530) to the same question I had.
+Apparently, the method I used for the nav bar (getElementById) only works for a single element.
+For multiple elements, I needed to use getElementsByTagName.

-I customized the code to make the posts as the draggable elements, scatter them at random, and match the hacker theme I already had going.
+I customized the code to make site posts as the draggable elements, scatter them at random, and match the hacker theme I already had going.

 It's not completely finished yet, but at least I got the itch out of my head.

-Thank God for Stackoverflow and [w3schools](https://www.w3schools.com/).
+Thank God now I can sleep.